 Effigy Mounds of Southern Wisconsin

 Historically, the biggest concentration of effigy mounds was along the shores of Madison’s four lakes, where the Mound Builders built some 1,500 earthworks.
 Today, 23 mound sites remain on public land in Dane County.
-Some of the most spectacular are on the grounds of Mendota Mental Health Institute on the northern shore of Lake Mendota.
-One of three large bird effigies there has a wingspan of 624 feet.
+Some of the most spectacular are on the state-owned grounds of Mendota Mental Health Institute on the northern shore of Lake Mendota, including the largest effigy in Wisconsin which spans 624 feet in the shape of a bird.
 Other effigies include a deer, two bears, and two panthers.

 Wisconsin’s best-known archeological site, Aztalan State Park, on the Crawfish River near Lake Mills, includes modern reconstructions of ancient ceremonial mounds and an accompanying wooden stockade.
 But the people who built these structures about 1,000 years ago were most likely not the Mound Builders.
 In fact, researchers believe the stockade and archeological evidence of violence here may indicate conflict between the agricultural village and the hunting and gathering Mound Builders or their descendants.